PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-In these Article [LRT.lt](https://www.lrt.lt/naujienos/lietuvoje/2/2103946/naujos-sukciu-pinkles-siuncia-nuorodas-su-neva-gautos-baudos-informacija) provided Situation of a Phishing Attack.
+In this Article [LRT.lt](https://www.lrt.lt/naujienos/lietuvoje/2/2103946/naujos-sukciu-pinkles-siuncia-nuorodas-su-neva-gautos-baudos-informacija) provided Situation of a Phishing Attack.
 ```

 ```